simulogics/airlinesim-docs/content/docs/user-interface/company-overview/index.en.md

 ## Enterprise

 The Enterprise page provides information regarding a specific company.
+You can access it by using the Info page link on your company's dashboard or by entering the company name into the search bar.

 ![Company Info Page](overview_01.png "Company Info Page")